-Winters in the United States are warming faster than any other season, a pair of recent studies found.
+Winters in the U.S. are warming faster than any other season, a pair of studies has found.
 But even though temperatures might be more tolerable, it's actually bad news for a number of reasons.

-A study published in 2020 by independent research group Climate Central showed that, over the past 50 years, average temperatures increased more in the winter than in any other season for 38 of the 49 states in the continental U.S. Winter is defined as the three-month period from December through February.
+A study recently updated in mid-November by independent research group Climate Central showed that average temperatures since 1970 increased more in the winter than any other season in nearly three-quarters (74%) of the nation.
+Winter is defined as the three-month period from December through February.

-Climate Central also found nearly three-quarters (183) of the locations analyzed had at least seven more winter days with above-average temperatures than in 1970.
+Climate Central also found nearly three-quarters (183) of the 246 locations analyzed in 2021 had at least seven more winter days with above-average temperatures than in 1970.

-Philadelphia has 18 more winter days that are warmer than average when compared to 1970, while Phoenix has 17 more such days and Houston has 11 more.
+Philadelphia has 18 more winter days that are warmer than the 1991-2020 average when compared to 1970, while Phoenix has 17 more such days and Houston has 11 more.

 Many locations in the western U.S. recorded their largest increase in average temperature during the spring and fall, while some locations in Washington, Oregon, Texas and Florida saw summers warm most quickly, according to the pair of studies.

 But for the remainder of the country, winter is warming faster than the other three seasons, and that's not necessarily a good thing.